Ready-to-run application examples for your NemoClaw sandbox โ policy, prompt, and personalization for each workflow

 say "ready", run the workflow.

 Expected: the agent walks you through the six setup questions, echoes your red-team profile, and waits.
-Drop a deck into ~/nemoclaw-redteam/queue/ and say run on <filename> โ within a few minutes the agent prints a one-line summary and a path like /workspace/redteam/reports/spark-deck-2026-05-18-1310.md.
+Drop a deck into ~/nemoclaw-redteam/queue/ and say run on <filename> โ within a few minutes the agent prints a one-line summary and a path like /sandbox/redteam/reports/spark-deck-2026-05-18-1310.md.
 Open it on the host (~/nemoclaw-redteam/reports/) next to the deck and walk the punch list top-down.

 A real run on the kind of deck you'd hand to a partner typically surfaces things like: